hiroze/FoodNutrition-NodeCapstone/README.md

 # Crowd Sourced Nutrition App
 This web applicaiton lets users enter macronutrient (fat, carbs, protein) information about foods where this information is not readily available.
 A user can add these basic fields, submit it and instantly see it in the database with a total calorie count.

+### Demo the App
+Click on this link to see the application in action.

+### Future Additions
+- we'd like to add a user database so user's can access their entries quickly
+- a search and sort filter
+- working out a good way to handle serving size

 ## Getting Started
-If you like the basic premise and want to add features or play with it outside the live version, these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you like the premise and want to add features or play with it outside the live version, these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 Modules and fun things you need